 - 4-5 egg yolks

-- ½ teaspoon cardamom [or cinnamon, or any other nice spice you'd like to add a touch of.
+- 1/2 teaspoon cardamom [or cinnamon or and/any other nice spice you'd like to add a touch of.
 If you don't like any spices to your chocolate, you're of course free not to add any!]

 - Pour half of the milk and half of the cream in a sauce pan.
 Add the vanilla, the egg yolks and the sugar.